32-Year-Old NBA Rookie Steps Off Bench And Floors Crowd In 'Helluva Opening Night'

 "As soon as he was done signing," she added, "he called me back and was like, 'OK, you have to pack because you are coming out here to see these last two games.' "

 She and their daughters came right out.
-They were on hand to watch him play — and to hear those MVP chants ripple the arena, even in the Lakers' 105-99 loss to the Rockets.
+They were on hand to watch him play — and to hear those MVP chants ripple through the arena, even in the Lakers' 105-99 loss to the Rockets.

 In the locker room after the game, Lakers coach Luke Walton presented Ingram with the game ball.
 And he summed it all up pretty succinctly.